ifurusato/kros-core/README.rst

 This project should currently be considered a "**Technology Preview**".

-The files in the repository function largely as advertised but the overall state of the ROS is not yet complete — it's still very much a work-in-progress and there are still some pieces missing that are not quite "ready for prime time."
+The files in the repository function largely as advertised but the overall state of KROS is not yet complete — it's still very much a work-in-progress and there are still some pieces missing that are not quite "ready for prime time."
 Demonstrations and included tests (including the pytest suite) either pass entirely or are close to passing.

 The project is being exposed publicly so that those interested can follow its progress.

-Installation
-************

-The ROS requires installation of a number of support libraries.
-In order to begin you'll need Python3 (at least 3.8) and pip3, as well as the pigpio library.

-While this is a work-in-progress the aim is that the pip3 installer will handle installation of all dependencies, so that you may be able to install via the command line:

-    % pip3 install --user kros-core

 Support & Liability
 *******************